If you’re asking how much does it cost to put in a gas tankless water heater, we’re going to need to do a little digging around.

 - You have to pay attention to local regulations with regards to how close the unit sits to a window.
 This may mean you have to run a long length of piping if you are constricted with where you mount it.

 When it comes to operating costs, there is no question that tankless water heaters are far more efficient than a tank system.
-With a savings of around 30% per year off your energy bill, a tankless can pay for itself in just a few years.
+With a savings of around 30% per year off your energy bill, a tankless can pay for itself in just a few years, especially if you get the right thermostat for your water heater.

 That is until you factor in the installation.